BRE_logo_White_100mm

 FOUNDING MEMBERS of INFORMED CHOICES

-The new standard is being adopted by forward thinking firms, practitioners and founder members.
-We are adding to our number commissioning bodies who are taking the INFORMED CHOICES pledge.
+The new standard is being adopted by forward-thinking firms, practitioners and founder members.
+We are adding to the number of commissioning bodies that are taking the Infomed Choices pledge.

-Download a copy of the pledge, and if you would like support in advocating for your company to sign, please drop us an email.
+Download a copy of the pledge.
+If you would like support in advocating for your company to sign, please email us.

 The following organisations are pledged to adopt and we are working hard to build a consensus across the mental health community that will see many more join us.